Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Related Literatures

-Despite the ease of implementation, LLM-generated synthetic data is often noisy and distributionally different from the original data, potentially hindering model training \citep{zhang2022retgen}.
-To avoid this, some approaches focus on prompt engineering to guide generation \cite{veselovsky2023generating, gupta2023targen}, some model-based data augmentation approaches directly estimate a generative process from the training set and sample from it \citep{anaby2020not}, and some retrieval-based techniques improve the expressive performance of LLMs in data augmentation by introducing external knowledge \citep{chai2025text}.
 These approaches improve the quality of the generations, but still, there could be low-quality generations that ideally we would like to filter out.
-The filtering-based methods evaluate typically the generations based on quality metrics, such as human evaluation \citep{wang2021want, liu2022wanli}(which can be expensive), similarity to the original input in paraphrasing \cite{li2024data}, confidence of LLM , or classifiers trained to distinguish real from synthetic data \cite{veselovsky2023generating}.
+The filtering-based methods evaluate typically the generations based on quality metrics, such as human evaluation \citep{wang2021want, liu2022wanli}(which can be expensive), {model confidence or difficulty \citep{hemmat2023feedback,agarwal2022estimating}}, similarity to the original input in paraphrasing \cite{li2024data}, confidence of LLM, or classifiers trained to distinguish real from synthetic data \cite{veselovsky2023generating}.
 Most of these methods either explicitly or implicitly leverage the prediction on the quality of the generations, which could be problematic when the prediction is not accurate.

-\paragraph{Filtering.} Filtering methods are commonly based on the following strategies \citep{chai2025text}: \begin{itemize} \item \textbf{Lexical overlap:} filtering based on n-gram overlap metrics such as ROUGE. \item \textbf{Semantic similarity:} filtering based on cosine similarity in embedding space. \item \textbf{Model-based filtering:} scoring generations using pre-trained models (e.g., LLMs). \item \textbf{Round-trip consistency:} checking whether back-translation or round-trip generation recovers the original input. \item \textbf{Influence-function filtering:} discarding augmentations predicted to harm downstream performance \citep{yang2020generative}. \end{itemize}
+\paragraph{Filtering.} Filtering methods are commonly based on the following strategies \citep{chai2026text}: \begin{itemize} \item \textbf{Lexical overlap:} filtering based on n-gram overlap metrics such as ROUGE. \item \textbf{Semantic similarity:} filtering based on cosine similarity in embedding space. \item \textbf{Model-based filtering:} scoring generations using pre-trained models (e.g., LLMs). \item \textbf{Round-trip consistency:} checking whether back-translation or round-trip generation recovers the original input. \item \textbf{Influence-function filtering:} discarding augmentations predicted to harm downstream performance \citep{yang2020generative}. \end{itemize}